hopelucas/42-Piscine/Projects (C00 - C07)/C06/README.md

 ## About

-This project continues your education on strings by introducing maths to them.
+This project looks into parameters, and taking information from programs.

 ### Core Concepts
 - Incrementing through arguments